Denhac/denhac-official-docs/code-of-conduct-best-practices.md

 ### Seeking and receiving informed consent in advance

-Our code of conduct states that repeated behavior after being told to stop is prohibited (though we do call out touch and romantic/sexual behaviors as especially risky), and for the behaviors in that list where it is possible to receive consent in advance, you need to receive consent first.
+Our code of conduct states that repeated behavior towards another member after being told to stop is prohibited (though we do call out touch and romantic/sexual behaviors as especially risky), and for the behaviors in that list where it is possible to receive consent in advance, you need to receive consent first.
 This is something that can be done in many small ways through all interactions, not just with a predefined list of risky behaviors.

 Examples in practice: If you want to make a joke about yourself, are you sure there's nobody there who could think it was a harmful comment about them - how would you know?
 There are many opportunities in a conversation to get a small positive signal that other people feel comfortable, a quick question that allows someone to know if they want to opt out doesn't have to be a large ordeal.